bitprj/curriculum/Module4_Concepts/Depth-FirstSearch(DFS).md

 ![]( https://upload.wikimedia.org/wikipedia/commons/thumb/1/1f/Depth-first-tree.svg/450px-Depth-first-tree.svg.png)

-DFS starts at a root point and branches on from that point.
-DFS continues down one path as far as possible before backtracking to the root point and taking an alternate path.
+DFS starts at a root node and branches on from that node.
+DFS continues down one path as far as possible before backtracking to the root node and taking an alternate path.

-If we trace the numbers in the visual aide, from 1-12, we get a good sense of idea of how DFS can navigates data and graphs.
+If we trace the numbers in the visual aide, from 1-12, we can get a good sense of how DFS can navigates data and graphs.

 1. Choose one route and continue down that route until a dead end is reached.